fullptr/imrefl/README.md

 * All reasonable standard library types (for some definition of reasonable).
 * More annotations for other ImGui visual styles and customisation points.
 * Properly document all supported types and customization points.
+* Use of existing annotations on supported types that make sense.